nadjakaestle/CPU-scheduler/README.md

-operating system's project to implement an FCFS, SJF, and RR scheduling process.
+operating systems project to implement an FCFS, SJF, and RR scheduling process.